sir-ragna/flaskusers/readme.md

 1. we check whether the method is a post.
 1.1 If it happens to be a GET request we can simply render the page
-2. We whether the 'username' and 'password' values are present
+2. We check whether the 'username' and 'password' values are present
 3. We `try:`  to execute `create_user(username, password)`

 The reason for using a `try:` here is because in the create_user function there is no error handeling.